 There Is Still Work to Be Done

 Want to learn more about mirror neurons?
-I recommend grabbing a copy of Mirroring People, or The Tell-Tale Brain, written by VS Ramachandran.
+I recommend grabbing a copy of Mirroring People, or The Tell-Tale Brain, by VS Ramachandran.